wmo-im/wis2box/docs/source/user/setup.rst

    The script will propose to automatically create passwords for ``WIS2BOX_STORAGE_PASSWORD`` and ``WIS2BOX_BROKER_PASSWORD``.
    These passwords are for internal use only within the wis2box, and it is recommended to accept the randomly generated passwords.

-   The script will ask for 3-letter ISO country code for your wis2box.
-Please provide the 3-letter ISO country code for your country, for example ``FRA``.
+   The script will ask for your TLD, the `top level domain of your country`_, for example ``fr`` for France.
+International organizations should use ``int``.

    It will also ask for a centre-id.
-Please provide a lowercase string delimited by `-`, that is comprised of the `top level domain of your country`_ and a lowercase string that identifies your organization and does not use spaces or special characters, for example ``fr-meteofrance``.
+Please provide a lowercase string delimited by `-`, that is comprised of the TLD and a lowercase string that identifies your organization and does not use spaces or special characters, for example ``fr-meteofrance``.

 .. note::

-   In alignment with WMO WIS2 Guidance, the above fields are automatically converted to lowercase when saved in wis2box.
+   In alignment with WMO WIS2 Guidance, the centre-id is automatically converted to lowercase when saved in wis2box.

    The remaining questions will be used in the creation the discovery metadata files for the ``synop`` and ``temp`` datasets.